How Many Days is a Tourist Allowed to Stay in Thailand Every Year? (**Updated for 2019)

-I’ve lived in Thailand for more than a decade and during that time, while in between jobs and work permits, I’ve stayed in the country for months at a time on tourist visas.
+I have lived in Thailand for more than 15 years and during that time, while in between jobs and work permits, I have stayed in the country for months at a time on tourist visas.
 I wasn’t working, so that was allowed.

-If you’re planning on a visit to Thailand of more than just a few weeks, here are the latest rules you need to know about — rules that have actually been in effect now since 2010 — as well as what you need to do to stay in Thailand for as many days (weeks, or months) as you want and all completely legally..
+If you are planning on a visit to Thailand of more than just a few weeks, here are the latest rules you need to know about (applicable from early 2019) — as well as what you need to do to stay in Thailand for as many days (weeks, or months) as you want and all completely legally.

 The 90 days out of 180 days no longer applies – Beginning in 2006 and running through most of 2008, the Thai authorities instituted a new law that you could only remain in Thailand for 90 days within a 180 day period.
 Once those 90 days were up, you had to leave the country and weren’t allowed to return until the end of a 180 day period (which included the original 90 days you were in the country).